PRL-PRG/prl-prg.github.io/projects.md

 three challenge problems: language ecosystem evolution, predictive workload performance modelling, synthesis of personalized programming hints.

-This project is supported from The Czech Operational Programme "Research, Development, and Education, under grant agreement No.
+This project is supported by the Czech Ministry of Education, Youth and Sports from the Czech Operational Programme *Research, Development, and Education*, under grant agreement No. CZ.02.1.01/0.0/0.0/15_003/0000421.
-CZ.02.1.01/0.0/0.0/15_003/0000421.